Reputation in the Shadow of Exit: Introduction

 \section{Introduction}

-Reputational incentives have long been recognized as a powerful way to refine predictions in infinitely repeated games.
+Reputation has long been recognized as a powerful way to refine predictions in repeated games.
 By endowing the long-run player with the ability to imitate a commitment type who always takes some action $a$, a rational long-run player can build a reputation for playing $a$, and thus secure the payoff they would obtain \textit{as-if} they were known to be committed to that action.
-Successful reputation formation relies on two important features of the repeated game: First, that the game itself is repeated sufficiently often, so that the long-run player can undertake the commitment action enough times to build their reputation, and second, that the long-run player is patient relative to the speed of reputation formation, so that the ``reputation-building'' phase of the game contributes little to the long-run player's average payoff.
+Successful reputation formation relies on two important features of the repeated game: First, that the game itself is repeated sufficiently often, so that the long-run player can undertake the commitment action enough times to build their reputation, and second, that the long-run player is patient relative to the speed of reputation formation, so that the ``reputation-building'' phase of the game contributes little to the their average payoff.

 Yet there are a variety of settings where these assumptions may fail to hold.
 Consider, for example, the chain store game of \cite{KrepsWilson82} and \cite{MilgromRoberts82} (hereafter, simply ``chain store game'' or ``KWMR'').
 A crucial assumption in their setup is that the incumbent is able to repeatedly maintain their position in an a-priori fixed number of markets, even if they unsuccessfully deter entry.
 Yet in many incumbent-entrant games, including the chain store game, successful entry by a challenger can displace the incumbent, changing the structure of the game in future periods, and either forcing the incumbent to exit or the game to prematurely end\footnote{For example, the monopolist loses their market power in the KWMR chain store game if a challenger successfully enters and is accommodated.}.
 Similarly, in the product choice game of \cite{mailath2006repeated} (Chapter 15.1) and \cite{pei2020interdependent}, it may be that a long enough string of low quality forces the firm to exit.
 Finally, in models of repeated regime change (c.f. \cite{Huang17}), a successful currency attack could end the current regime, i.e. lead to the toppling of the central bank.
 Players, realizing this, may change their behavior, which could in turn affect reputational dynamics.